Best Flight Operations Assistant Training in Bangalore · Airline Operations

 Career Outcomes

-• Airline Operations Control Centre (OCC) — domestic and international shifts
+• Operations Control Centre (OCC) Assistant

 Salary Potential

-Entry-level DGCA Flight Dispatchers earn ₹25,000–₹45,000/month.
+Entry-level DGCA Flight Operations Assistants earn ₹25,000–₹45,000/month.
 Senior dispatchers at major airlines earn ₹60,000–₹1.2 Lakhs/month.

-Why Vajra for Flight Dispatcher Training?
+Why Vajra for Flight Operations Assistant Training?

 Ex-IAF Operational Experts